darsor/spintable/README.md

 `make motor` to build the executable for the motor pi
 `make` to build both

 make sure to run the executable with sudo

+### to set up COSMOS, follow these steps
+copy the `config` folder into a COSMOS install directory, or
+copy everything from the COSMOS install directory (minus the `config` folder) into the repository directory